IHPCSS/ihpcss-wiki/wiki/ice-breaker.md

 For example, three common statements or three unusual ones are perhaps hardest to evaluate.
 Be creative!
 Selecting lies that ‘seem like you’ or truths which don’t are often good strategies.

-The easiest way to play before the start of the summer school is to use email or create a slack direct message group for the mentoring group (1 mentor and 3-4 mentees).